"You" means You, the user of the Services.

 Family Law Act limitation periods may be suspended during the mediation process to allow opportunity to reach agreement.

-If the parties agree to parenting or child support arrangements and get an agreement, a signed and witnessed agreement will be an enforceable contract.
+If the parties agree to parenting, child support, or spousal support arrangements and get an agreement, a signed and witnessed agreement will be an enforceable contract.

-The parenting or child support arrangements may form part of a more complete agreement on all the family issues or a consent order.
+The parenting, child support, or spousal support arrangements may form part of a more complete agreement on all the family issues or a consent order.

 A temporary agreement will be replaced by a final agreement.